rchavarria/blog-post-incubator/unpublished-book-notes/notes-software-team-leader.md

 ### 2 Elastic Leadership

 I believe the role of a team leader is vastly different from simply solving problems and getting out of the way.
 A team leader grows the people on their team.
 To grow people at work means to help them acquire new skills.
 For them to acquire skills you must challenge them.

 Challenging people is one style of leadership.
 Let’s talk about two more: Command and control leadership Facilitating leadership

-facilitation, can be described by many agile consultants as “Just lock the team in a room, give them a goal, and get the hell out of their way.”
+Facilitation, can be described by many agile consultants as “Just lock the team in a room, give them a goal, and get the hell out of their way.”
 Agile methodologies sometimes call this a “self-organizing” team.

-**Command and control**

-You tell people what to do.
+**Command and control**: You tell people what to do.
 This approach won’t work if your team already knows what they’re doing or if they expect to learn new things and be challenged to become better.

-**Coach**

-The coach is also known as “the teacher” and is great at teaching new things to others.
+**Coach**: The coach is also known as “the teacher” and is great at teaching new things to others.

-Facilitator

-The facilitator doesn’t solve the team’s problems but instead relies on the team’s existing skills to solve their own problems.
+**Facilitator**: The facilitator doesn’t solve the team’s problems but instead relies on the team’s existing skills to solve their own problems.

 2.6 The three team phases

-Survival phase (no time to learn).
+**Survival phase** (no time to learn).
 You need to make time to learn.
 In order to slack time, you will most likely need to use a command and control style of leadership.

-Learning phase (learning to solve your own problems).
+**Learning phase** (learning to solve your own problems).
 Grow the team to be self-organizing by teaching and challenging them to solve their own problems.
 You need to become more of a coaching style leader, with the occasional intervention of the controlling leader,

-Self-organizing phase (facilitate, experiment)
+**Self-organizing phase**.
+Facilitate, experiment.

 2.7 When does a team move between phases?